 Learn to Draw a Realistic Hair Strand - Easy Tutorial for Beginners

 If you’ve ever struggled with drawing hair or making it look shiny, this exercise will help you reach that goal.
 You'll realize that drawing hair isn’t as difficult as it seems.
 This short and effective step-by-step guide will show you how to drastically improve your sketching skills within a few days.
-It’s an easy hair drawing method for beginners, but even advanced artists use it to add depth and dimension to their sketches.
+It’s an easy hair drawing method for the absolute beginners.
 So, where does a complete beginner start?
 Even if you’ve never drawn before, just follow the instructions in this 6-step tutorial and take your hair drawings to the next level.

 Let’s draw a strand of hair that can be applied to any hairstyle, even curly hair.
 First, use a 2B pencil and create hair-like strokes from the top to midway and from the bottom to midway, as shown in the image below.
 Vary your pencil pressure to create a mix of thick and thin hair strands, and use both sharp and dull pencil tips for a more realistic texture.
 Add longer and shorter strokes to avoid a uniform look.
 Slightly lift off the pencil before reaching the area where you want the highlight to be.
 Each stroke should gradually disappear into the white of the paper, creating a smooth, natural fade.
 With just this technique, the strands already appear smooth and shiny, even at the earliest stage.